valueflows/valueflows/README.md

 NRP is the source of much of the vocabulary, and continues to refine the model, collaborating with user networks like [Sensorica](http://nrp.sensorica.co).
 [Holodex](https://github.com/open-app/holodex) is using the [organization aspects of the vocab](https://github.com/openvocab/holodex).

-But most of the vocabulary comes from the [Resource-Event-Agent (REA) ontology](http://en.wikipedia.org/wiki/Resources,_events,_agents_(accounting_model)) originated by [Professor William McCarthy of Michigan State University](https://www.msu.edu/~mccarth4/), used in many places around the world.
+But most of the vocabulary comes from the [Resource-Event-Agent (REA) ontology](http://en.wikipedia.org/wiki/Resources,_events,_agents_(accounting_model)) originated by [Professor William McCarthy of Michigan State University](https://www.msu.edu/~mccarth4/) in 1982, used in many places around the world.

 ## Pictures!